 Low-cost particulate matter (PM) sensors can be widely deployed to measure aerosol concentrations at higher spatial and temporal resolutions than traditional instruments, but they need to be carefully calibrated under ambient conditions.
-In this study, a long-term field study was conducted from December 2015 to May 2017 at a site in Nanjing to evaluate the capability of some in-house built low-cost PM sensors using the Shinyei PPD42NS sensor for ambient PM2.5 monitoring.
-A BAM-1020 particulate monitor is co-located with the low-cost sensors to provide a reference reading.
-Least-square regressions with linear and power-law functions, and an artificial neural network (ANN) technique were used to convert instrument electrical readings to ambient aerosol concentrations.
-The ANN method leads to the best estimation of the hourly PM2.5 when compared with the BAM-1020 (R2 = 0.84; Mean Normalized Bias = 12.7% and Mean Normalized Error (MNE) = 29.7%).
-The low-cost PM sensors have relatively better performance for high aerosol concentrations but have larger errors measuring concentrations under 35 µg m–3.
-High humidity (RH > 75%) could cause larger MNE for the low-cost PM sensors, but the impact of temperature on the low-cost sensors is negligible in this study.
-A clear sensor deterioration trend is found over the 18-month field calibration.
-High correlations are found between different low-cost PM sensors and BAM-1020 when calibrated individually, but the correlations are moderate if applying relationship established with one sensor to other sensors, possibly due to internal variations among the sensors.
-The results suggest that the low-cost PM sensors can measure ambient PM2.5 concentrations with acceptable accuracy, but each sensor should be individually calibrated to improve the accuracy of these sensors.
-Special attention should be paid to the accuracy of the low-cost PM sensors after long-term application and when applying to high humidity environment.
+In this study, a long-term field experiment was conducted from December 2015 to May 2017 at a site in Nanjing to evaluate the capabilities of in-house built low-cost PM monitors using the Shinyei PPD42NS sensor for ambient PM2.5 monitoring.
+A BAM-1020 particulate monitor was co-located with the low-cost sensors to provide reference readings.
+Least-square regressions with linear and power-law functions, and an artificial neural network (ANN) technique were used to convert electrical instrument readings to ambient aerosol concentrations.
+Applying the ANN technique resulted in the best estimation of the hourly PM2.5 (R2 = 0.84; mean normalized bias = 12.7% and mean normalized error (MNE) = 29.7%).
+The low-cost sensors displayed relatively good performance with high aerosol concentrations but larger errors with concentrations below 35 µg m–3.
+High humidity (RH > 75%) can cause a larger MNE for these sensors, but the impact of temperature was negligible in this study.
+A clear sensor deterioration trend was observed during the 18-month field calibration.
+High correlations were found between the data from a single low-cost sensor and the data from the BAM-1020 when the low-cost sensor was individually calibrated, but the correlations between measurements taken by different low-cost sensor units were only moderate, possibly due to internal sensor variations.
+The results suggest that these low-cost sensors can measure ambient PM2.5 concentrations with an acceptable level of accuracy, which can and should be improved by calibrating each sensor individually.
+Special attention should be paid to the accuracy of these sensors after long-term application and in highly humid environments.